Earlswood and Redhill Common Steering Group meeting minutes Tuesday 12 November 2019, 6.30 pm, Town Hall

-Item 4: The Chair reported that the former club house is to be marketed as a rented premises.
+Item 4: The Chair reported that the former club house is to be marketed as a rented premise.
 There is a strong local feeling that the property should continue to be a community asset.

 Item 6: DW as requested circulated the credentials and method statement of the bird ringer at Earlswood Lakes.
 No-one from the steering group contested the bird ringer’s credentials or method statement.

 Item 7.
 DW notified RBBC Assets Team that the steering group did not object to proposals by Merstham Cricket Club to extend their lease and seek planning permission to construct a more permanent building to store equipment.

 Item 8.
 DW sent MP the final remaining figure of the EA Habitat improvement grant.

 MP sent DW a method statement for the fish netting operation that could be passed onto the RBBC Communications Team.

 Item 9: DW sent the current TOR’s and contacted Chris Phelan.
 New TOR’s will be adopted when the Management Plan is renewed.